Bass (sound): Kinds of bass harmony

 In classical music, different forms of bass are: basso concertante, or basso recitante; the bass voice of the chorus; the bass which accompanies the softer passages of a composition, as well as those passages which employ the whole power of the ensemble, generally played by the violoncellos in orchestral music; contrabass (“under bass”), is described as that part which is performed by the double basses; violoncellos often play the same line an octave higher, or a different melodic or rhythmic part which is not a bassline when double basses are used; basso ripieno; that bass which joins in the full passages of a composition, and, by its depth of tone and energy of stroke, affords a powerful contrast to the lighter and softer passages or movements.

-Basso continuo was an approach to writing music during the Baroque music era (1600-1750).
+Basso continuo was an approach to writing music during the Baroque music era (1600–1750).
 With basso continuo, a written-out bassline served to set out the chord progression for an entire piece (symphony, concerto, Mass, or other work), with the bassline being played by pipe organ or harpsichord and the chords being improvised by players of chordal instruments (theorbo, lute, harpsichord, etc.).

 "The bass differs from other voices because of the particular role it plays in supporting and defining harmonic motion.
 It does so at levels ranging from immediate, chord-by-chord events to the larger harmonic organization of an entire work."

 Instruments

-As seen in the musical instrument classification article, categorizing instruments can be difficult.
-For example, some instruments fall into more than one category.
-The cello is considered a tenor instrument in some orchestral settings, but in a string quartet it is the bass instrument.
-Also, the Bass Flute is actually the tenor member of the flute family even though it is called the "Bass" Flute.

-Examples grouped by general form and playing technique include: